Aariq/workshop-notes-2024/README.md

 This is just a demo project to practice making a research compendium

-hello!
+## Introduction

-My name is Eric!
-I'm a data scientists
+Hello, my name is Eric!
+I'm a data scientist.